COVID-19 pandemic causing blood donation shortages

 FORT LAUDERDALE, FLA.
 (WSVN) - There have been blood supply shortages nationwide because of the coronavirus.

-“Major, major, major impact,” said Angie, the Lab Director at Holy Cross Hospital on the effect COVID-19 on the blood supply.
+“Major, major, major impact,” said Angie L’Heureux, the Lab Director at Holy Cross Hospital on the effect COVID-19 on the blood supply.
 “The reality is we rely on these human donations to support our patients every single day.”

 She said while the hospital still has the supply to meet the needs of their patients, they’re having to be more strategic because of inventory issues across the country.